STIR$^2$: Reward Relabelling for combined Reinforcement and Imitation Learning on sparse-reward tasks: Experimental setup

 \section{Experimental setup}

-We evaluate our method on three simulated tasks for a 6 degrees-of-freedom robot manipulator: reaching a ball, pushing a button, and flipping a switch.
-The target object (ball, button, switch) appears randomly at the beginning of each episode within the reach of the robot: the ball appears anywhere in the 3D space, the button is bound to the floor, and the switch is on a wall which appears randomly in the scene (see figure \ref{robot}).
-The initial position of the target object changes after each episode, but it doesn't move during an episode.
-The initial state of the robot is always the same, close to an upright position.
-An episode ends once the robot has completed the task, or after expiration (100 time-steps for the reaching task, and 150 for the other two).
+We test our method on two different simulation environments: RLBench \cite{james2020rlbench} and Meta-World \cite{yu2019meta}.
+For both environments, an episode ends once the robot has completed the task, or after expiration (from 50 to 100 time-steps depending on the task).
 The reward is fully sparse, and is equal to $+100$ if the robot solves the task and 0 otherwise.

-The state has 22 dimensions, 19 from the robot proprioceptive state (joint angles, joint speeds, gripper pose) and 3 from the task-related information (3D coordinates of the target object).
+\bigbreak \textbf{RLBench}.
+We evaluate our method on four simulated tasks for a 6-degrees-of-freedom robot manipulator: reaching a ball, pushing a button, flipping a switch, and sliding a block to a target square.
+The target object (ball, button, switch, block and square) appears randomly at the beginning of each episode within the reach of the robot: the ball appears anywhere in the 3D space, the button, block and square are bound to the tabletop, and the switch is on a wall which appears randomly in the scene facing the robot.
+The state has $19+x$ dimensions, 19 from the robot proprioceptive state (joint angles, joint speeds, gripper pose) and $x$ from the task-related information (3D coordinates of each target object).
+For the more contact-based sliding task, the robot receives 3D end-effector position commands (fixed orientation).
+For the other tasks, the robot receives 6-dimensional joint speed commands.

-\bigbreak \textbf{Simulator and demonstration data collection}.
-The three tasks belong to the benchmark and learning environment RLBench from \cite{james2020rlbench}, which is built on top of CoppeliaSim \citep{rohmer2013v}.
-The backend physics engine is the Bullet physics library \citep{coumans2015bullet}, and the expert demonstrations are provided by RLBench and rely on OMPL \citep{sucan2012open} for motion planning.
+\bigbreak \textbf{Meta-World}.
+We evaluate our method on four simulated tasks for a 7-degrees-of-freedom robot manipulator: reaching a ball, pressing a button, closing a drawer, and sliding a block to a target location.
+The target object (ball, button, drawer, block) appears randomly at the beginning of each episode within the reach of the robot: the ball appears anywhere in the 3D space, while the drawer, (horizontal) button, and block are bound to the tabletop.
+We refer to the Meta-World paper for the action and state spaces which we do not change.

+\bigbreak \textbf{Demonstrations}.
+For RLBench, the expert demonstrations are provided by the environment and rely on OMPL \cite{sucan2012open} for motion planning.
+For Meta-World, we first train an RL agent for each task from dense rewards, and retain a batch of its successful episodes at test-time as demonstrations.

 \bigbreak \textbf{Experiments}.
-The basic SAC algorithm without demonstrations is able to solve these tasks (with close to 100$\%$ accuracy) on some runs.
+The basic SAC algorithm without demonstrations is able to solve these tasks on some runs.
 Our goal is to solve the tasks consistently and reduce the amount of training steps required to do so.
-We want to answer three questions: How does SACR2 perform?
-How to tune its hyperparameters?
-How does our method perform under rougher conditions (weaker base algorithm, few demonstrations available, no demonstrations available)?
+We want to answer three questions: How does our method perform?
+How robust is it to the hyper-parameters?
+How does it perform under rougher conditions (weaker base algorithm, few demonstrations available, no demonstrations available)?